wilsonliaows/docs/connectors/on-prem-files/move-file-action.md

 # On-prem files - Move file

-This action moves an exsiting file to a different folder.
+This action moves an existing file to a different folder.
 The file and destination folder must exist for this action to work.

 ![Move file action](/assets/images/connectors/on-prem-files/move-file-action.png)
 *Move file action*